NASCAR playoffs

-The NASCAR Cup Series version of the playoff system is often called the Chase for the Cup based on it's former official name, and includes sixteen drivers that compete for the championship in the final ten races of the Cup Series.
+The NASCAR Cup Series version of the playoff system is often called the Chase for the Cup based on its former official name, and includes sixteen drivers that compete for the championship in the final ten races of the Cup Series.
 The first nine races are divided into three rounds, with four participants being eliminated after each round (with the exception of the final round where the Cup Series champion is decided).
 The Xfinity Series Playoff format is competed over seven races with twelve drivers and three rounds with four drivers also being eliminated each round (with the exception of the final round where the Xfinity series champion is decided).
 The Truck Series Playoff also is seven races long, but only includes ten drivers with 2 drivers being eliminated in the first round and 4 drivers being eliminated in the second round and the champion being decided in the third and final round.

-On January 23, 2017, NASCAR announced that they end it's use of the word "chase,” instead using the word "playoffs" to refer to the system.
-In 2018 NASCAR began awarding a regular season championship for the driver with the most points heading into the playoffs in all three series and grandfathered 2017 as the first time the regular season championship was awarded into the record books.
+In 2017, the Chase was rebranded as the "playoffs.”
+In 2017, NASCAR began awarding a regular season championship for the driver with the most points heading into the playoffs in all three series.